ClickCease

 What Challenges Can You Expect When Selling a House with a Mortgage

-Most issues when selling a house with a mortgage have solutions, but they can slow down your sale or cost you extra money if you’re not prepared for them.
+Most issues when selling a house with a mortgage have solutions, but they can slow your sale or cost you extra money if you’re unprepared for them.

 Dealing with Multiple Mortgages or Liens

-If you have more than one mortgage on your house or if there are any liens against the property, selling can get stressful.
+Selling can be stressful if you have more than one mortgage on your house or if there are any liens against the property.

 Each lender needs to be paid off at closing, and sometimes, liens exist that you forgot about or didn’t even know existed.

-It’s better to get a title search done before you list your house to see exactly what’s attached to your property.
+Getting a title search before listing your house is better to see exactly what’s attached to your property.
 This way, you can deal with the issues upfront.

 Timing Issues and Loan Coordination

-Your mortgage payoff amount changes every day because interest keeps accumulating until the loan gets paid off.
+Your mortgage payoff amount changes daily because interest accumulates until the loan gets paid off.

 The title company has to coordinate with your lender to get the exact payoff amount on closing day, which can be tricky if your lender moves slowly.